hithereiamaliff/mcp-datagovmy/README.md

    - `grabMapsApiKey` - GrabMaps API key
    - `awsAccessKeyId` - AWS access key for GrabMaps
    - `awsSecretAccessKey` - AWS secret key for GrabMaps
-   - `awsRegion` - AWS region for GrabMaps (default: ap-southeast-5 for Malaysia region)
+   - `awsRegion` - AWS region for GrabMaps (e.g. ap-southeast-5 for Malaysia region or ap-southeast-1 for Singapore region)
 3. Enter your API keys and AWS credentials in these fields
 4. Click "Get Link" to generate your connection URL